Frequently Asked Questions

 While the Honors College does partner with top-ranked faculty to offer exciting interdisciplinary collaboration courses and honors-specific sections of departmental courses, our goal is not to prescribe or replace the excellent offerings within major programs or general education at Virginia Tech.
 Instead, we support students in their efforts to explore within and beyond their major through undergraduate research, independent study, education abroad, and other opportunities that cannot be found in a traditional classroom.

 Most Virginia Tech Honors College students work toward an Honors Laureate Diploma.
-Some prospective first-year students may be invited to interview for the Honors College Calhoun Discovery Program and work toward an Honors Collaborative Innovation Diploma.
+Some prospective first-year students may be invited to interview for the Calhoun Honors Discovery Program and work toward an Honors Collaborative Innovation Diploma.

 Honors Laureate Diploma

 Students have the option to select a focus area for their Honors Laureate diploma as inspired by the Virginia Tech Destination Areas.
 This is an additional opportunity to individualize and enhance an Honors Laureate diploma and is not a requirement.

 The Four Elements of an Honors Education are the foundation of an Honors Laureate Diploma.
 The Elements are Honors Core, Disciplinary Depth, Transdisciplinary Capabilities, and Undergraduate Research & Guided Experiential Learning.
 There are particular ways to earn honors credit within each of the Elements.
 Students must complete at least thirty honors credits.
 Elements Two, Three, and Four each require at least six honors credits.

 An honors diploma appears on the Virginia Tech diploma as “Honors Laureate” and is not a separate document.

 Honors Collaborative Innovation Diploma

-Some prospective first-year students may be invited to interview for the Honors College Calhoun Discovery Program and work toward an Honors Collaborative Innovation Diploma.
+Some prospective first-year students may be invited to interview for the Calhoun Honors Discovery Program and work toward an Honors Collaborative Innovation Diploma.

 The Honors College does not charge any fees for participation in the College or for its courses.
 The Honors College does not control pricing for its Living Learning Communities; You can refer to your housing contract information for pricing or visit the VT Housing and Residence Life website.